tzaeschke/phtree/README.md

 You can create GitHub Issues or contact me on [Discord](https://discord.gg/GNYjyyYq).

 # News

+### 2024-06-22
+Release 2.8.1
+- Fixed NPE problem with getStats() on empty tree
+- Fixed warning and refreshed dependencies

 ### 2023-07-29
 Release 2.8.0  (2.7.0 was a dud)